laravel/docs/prompts.md

 <a name="multiselect-validation"></a>
 #### Validation

-You may pass a callback function to the `validate` argument if you need to present an option but prevent it from being selected:
+You may pass a closure to the `validate` argument if you need to present an option but prevent it from being selected:

 ```
 $permissions = select(